abhiaiyer91/apollo-storybook-decorator/README.md

 - Provide GraphQL type definitions to the decorator.
 - Provide a Mock object like you would with `graphql-tools` http://dev.apollodata.com/tools/graphql-tools/mocking.html
-- Optionally pass other redux reducers to take advantage of Redux UI state with Apollo Client

 Take this: